semantic-machines/veda-client/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability, please email security@example.com.
+If you discover a security vulnerability in Veda Client Framework, please report it responsibly:

-**Do NOT** open a public issue.
+**Email:** info@semantic-machines.com

+**Please include:**
+- Description of the vulnerability
+- Steps to reproduce
+- Affected versions
+- Suggested fix (if any)

+**Response time:** We aim to respond within 48 hours.

+**Do NOT:**
+- Open public issues for security vulnerabilities
+- Disclose vulnerabilities before a fix is available
+- Exploit vulnerabilities in production systems

+We appreciate responsible disclosure and will acknowledge security researchers in our release notes (unless you prefer to remain anonymous).

 ---